Tottenham and England greats pay tribute to ‘best goalscorer ever’ Jimmy Greaves

 Shearer wrote: “RIP Legend.
 Goals Goals, Goals.
 A remarkable goal scorer.”

+And Rooney, currently England’s record goalscorer, wrote: “One of the greatest.
+Rest in peace Jimmy Greaves.”

-Chelsea added their own tribute when they tweeted: “Everyone at Chelsea Football Club is deeply saddened to hear of the passing of the great Jimmy Greaves.
+Chelsea added their own tribute, tweeting: “Everyone at Chelsea Football Club is deeply saddened to hear of the passing of the great Jimmy Greaves.
 Our thoughts are with his family and friends.”

 A member of England’s 1966 World Cup-winning squad, although he did not feature in the final victory over West Germany, Greaves scored 44 goals across 57 senior appearances for the Three Lions.